-In a day and age where electronic threats are real, it’s best to help secure your computer, electronic devices and information by avoiding malware.
+In a day and age where electronic threats are real, it’s best to help secure your computer, electronic devices and information with these essential tips for avoiding malware.

 So, what is malware?
 Malware is software that is specifically designed to disable or damage computers and computer programs, gathering information and sending it to hackers.

-The most common way to avoid malware is through email or internet usage.
+The most helpful tips for avoiding malware is through email or internet usage.
 Here are some tips:

 - Never open an email from someone you don’t know.
 Delete it.

 - If you receive an email from a name you recognize but don’t recognize the email address, contact them directly via telephone or the email you have on file to see if they changed their address.
 Some emails have information in them that when opened will send a virus by attaching to your address book and sending out an email to all your contacts.